os-monov/lks/README.md

-# Simple Kafka Service
+# Local Kafka Service

-Simple Kafka Service is a fun exercise of a single-node kafka compatabile server that persists messages to S3.
+Local Kafka Service is a fun exercise of a single-node kafka compatabile server that persists messages to S3.
 For the purpose

 ## Control Plane
 ### Creating a Topic